ngdeconf/ng-de.org/speakers/kamil-mysliwiec/index.md

 ---
 layout: section
-title: Kamil Mysliwiec - NG-DE 2019 - Angular Conference - 2019 in Berlin
+title: Kamil Myśliwiec - NG-DE 2019 - Angular Conference - 2019 in Berlin
 description: >
   NG-DE is a non-profit conference organised for the community, by the community.
   We create an open, diverse and welcoming conference with fantastic speakers and a warm and friendly environment.